Reza-PC/Playerly/README.md

-If any question tell me in discord = !                       꿈 RezaPC#1687
+Discord bot managment or anythings u can edit it.
+Its public now If any question tell me in discord = RezaPC#9237